 During the round table a clear need for more information and evidence sharing from the field emerged.
 Topics included GFF implementation, investments in SRHR, gaps, room for CSOs to collaborate with national governments, best practices and lessons learned, and alignment with GAVI and the Global Fund etc. Participants also felt the need to strengthen the capacity of local partners so they can fulfil their role as watchdogs in the GFF implementation and share experiences.
 The Dutch Ministry of Foreign Affairs indicated that they would appreciate inputs in preparation for the Trust Fund Committee meetings.
 These include evidence and experiences with GFF implementation at country level and inputs from Dutch CSOs about strategic issues.
 This request provides an opportunity for the Dutch CSOs to contribute to policy influence at the highest level of GFF.

-Members of this Community of Practice are: i+solutions, Rutgers, KIT Royal Tropical Institute, Wemos, Cordaid, Aidsfonds and Gates Foundation.
+Members of this Community of Practice are representatives from: WEMOS, HIVOS, i+solutions, Rutgers, KIT Royal Tropical Institute, Wemos, Cordaid, Aidsfonds, Rutgers, Amref, PSI and the Dutch MoFA

 Click here for Global Financing Facility.